Operation Spring: German counter-attacks

 For several days German troops, mainly the 9th and 12th SS Panzer divisions, continued to chip away at Canadian positions gained in Operation Spring.
-The Calgary Highlanders eventually withdrew from May-sur-Orne and the North Nova Scotia Regiment were forced to retreat from Tilly-la-Campagne.
+The Calgary Highlanders eventually withdrew from May-sur-Orne and the North Nova Scotia Highlanders were forced to retreat from Tilly-la-Campagne.
 German forces immediately counter-attacked at Verrières village but were repulsed.
 Over the next two days, the RHLI fought "fanatically" to defend the ridge, defeating dozens of counter-attacks from well-placed anti-tank gun and machine-gun positions.
 On 26 July, German commanders declared "If you cross the ridge, you are a dead man" to soldiers being deployed on the southern slope of Verrières.
 In their holding of the village, the RHLI suffered over 200 casualties.
 German counter-attacks managed to force the Queen's Own Cameron Highlanders of Canada, Calgary Highlanders and the Black Watch to retreat from May-sur-Orne and St Martin.
 The Black Watch support company and the Calgary Highlanders suffered many casualties as they were forced back from their positions.